Using AU and VST plug-ins on Mac

 - AU plug-ins do not support a direct MIDI out.
 If you wish to route MIDI from a plug-in you need to use the VST version instead.
 See this article for info on how to access the MIDI outputs of a plug-in.

-- Avoid using the AU and VST versions of the same plug-in in a Live set.
+- Avoid using different plugin formats (AU, VST, VST3) of the same plug-in in a Live set.

 1. Download the latest installer file from the plug-in manufacturer's website and run it.